gokv/redis/README.md

 A wrapper around github.com/go-redis/redis that implements the Store interface defined in [gokv/store](https://github.com/gokv/store).

+## Intro

+This is experimental software.
+Making it work is not the primary goal.

+The idea behind `github.com/gokv/store` is that sometimes, when a developer needs a persistence layer, she only needs a simple one.

 ## Use

 Initialise calling `New` with the address and the (optional) password to Redis.